PUBLIC FACING

 Recognitions

-I am a fellow of the British Academy, a member of the Academia Europaea, and an international fellow of the National Academy of Sciences.
-My scientific contributions have been recognized by the MRC Suffrage Science Award (2016), Broadbent Prize from the European Society for Cognitive Psychology (2019), and C.L. de Carvalho-Heineken Award for Cognitive Science (2022).
+I am a fellow of the British Academy, a member of the Academia Europaea, an international fellow of the National Academy of Sciences, and an international honorary member of the American Academy of Arts and Sciences.
+My scientific contributions have been recognized by the MRC Suffrage Science Award (2016), the Broadbent Prize from the European Society for Cognitive Psychology (2019), the C.L. de Carvalho-Heineken Award for Cognitive Science (2022), and the and the Fred Kavli Distinguished Career Contributions Award from the Cognitive Neuroscience Society (2024).
 My dedication to mentoring has been recognized by a Lifetime Mentor Award from the Association for Psychological Science (APS, 2022).

 Interests